noween77/IT5016_Research_Repository./README.md

 **10.Clean Code > Clever Code**

 This program emphasizes both code readability and maintainability above all other functions by restricting all methods to elementary approaches.
 A combination of easily understandable code with basic logical principles enables maintenance work as well as future development improvements of the code base.

+**conclusion**

+In the  conclusion, This project shows how important programming principles produce code which is both clean and simple and easy to maintain.
+Future improvements of the program are supported through a foundation built from readability standards and structural development methods alongside continuous maintenance initiatives.